electronicdreamplant/electronicdreamplant.github.io/_france/2026-08-20-what-is-life-like-in-eguisheim.md

 Rachel, of course, is our main communicator when it comes to anything official.
 Thank god for her!
 Her german also comes in really handy as this tends to be the second language for a lot of locals.

 ## Life online
-I probably spent too much time obsessing about this before we got here.
+I probably spent too much time obsessing about this before we got here than was strictly necessary.

 Having a VPN solves any streaming subscription issues easily.
 Amazon was a little trickier - I started a new account on amazon.fr, but I can have the site present and search in English.
+For other sites I've been using the Google Translate extension to enable whole pages to be translated.

-Banking has been surprisingly good too.
+Banking has been surprisingly good.
 We went with Credit Agricole which does have an English-speaking consierge service if needed.
-But the banking app is great and easy to use.
+But the standard banking app is great and easy to use.

+We've both held on to a UK bank account for receiving pension payments and making regular subscription payments.
+For me that's the Wise account, and Rachel has kept her HSBC account since they allow overseas customers.

 For me, the medical side of online has been a real breakthough using [Doctolib](www.doctolib.fr) as this puts me in charge of my services.
 I can search for any professional medical service and book appointments directly with them, filtering by language to make sure I can be understood.
+My prescriptions are added here so I can keep track of what I've been given, and I can also upload any relevant UK medical data I think might be helpful.